KirkFord/Kirk-Ford-BrainStation-Capstone-MAGENTA/README.md

 # MAGENTA (Museum of Accessible Gallery Exhibitions and Non-Traditional Art)

-Right now the site is deployed at https://themagenta.ca/
+Currently still a work in progress (I am implementing a full exhibit soon), but right now the site is deployed at https://themagenta.ca/

 ## Overview